chuangzhu/insect-robot/README.en.md

 #### Firmware of controlled
 Open `avr/controlled/insectRobot.atsln` in Atmel Studio, Run `Build > Build solution`.
 Hex file generated is `Debug/controlled.hex`, boot it to the chip using Avrdude.
-You may need AVR asp for it.
+You may need an AVR asp for it.
 Also, you need a [FPC to DIP 6p adapter](https://www.amazon.com/s/?field-keywords=fpc+dip+6p).

 #### Phone cilent